DiffBIR: Towards Blind Image Restoration with Generative Diffusion Prior: Experiments

-{\textbf{BSR on real-world dataset.}} We provide the quantitative comparison on real-world datasets in Table \ref{tab:general_wild}.
-It is observed that our DiffBIR obtains the best scores in MANIQA on both the widely used RealSRSet \cite{realsr} and our collected Real47.
-While BSRGAN and Real-ESRGAN+ could achieve top-3 results in MANIQA on both two datasets.
-The visual comparison results are presented in Figure \ref{fig:general_real}.
-It can be seen that DiffBIR is able to restore text information more naturally, while other methods tend to distort the characters or produce blurry output.
-On the other hand, our DiffBIR could also generate realistic texture details for natural images, where other methods produce over-smooth results.
-More visualization results can be found in Figure \ref{fig:bsr_real47} and Figure \ref{fig:bsr_realsr}.
+{\textbf{BSR on synthetic datasets.}} Table \ref{tab:bsr_syn_div2k} presents quantitative comparisons on DIV2K-Val \cite{div2k} dataset.
+The LQ images are synthesized using the degradation model adopted in Real-ESRGAN \cite{realesrgan}.
+It is observed that our DiffBIR ($s=0$) significantly outperforms all the baseline methods in terms of IQA metrics: MUSIQ, MANIQA, and CLIP-IQA.
+Moreover, our DiffBIR is able to obtain the best PSNR and SSIM when the restoration guidance scale is set to $1$, where the IQA metrics (MANIQA, CLIP-IQA) still rank top-3.
+Users are recommended to control the restoration guidance scale to achieve a better balance between \textit{quality} and \textit{fidelity} (\eg, setting $s=0.5$).
+(Quantitative comparisons on DRealSR/RealSR and visual comparisons on DIV2K-Val are presented in Appendix.)

-To further compare DiffBIR with other state-of-the-art methods, we conduct a user study on our collected Real47 dataset.
-This user study compares DiffBIR, SwinIR-GAN, BSRGAN, and RealESRGAN+.
-For each image, users are asked to rank the results of the four methods and assign 1-4 points to different methods in an ascending order.
-To be more exact, better result obtains higher score.
-31 users are recruited to conduct this user study under detailed instruction.
-The distribution of scores obtained by each method is shown in Figure \ref{fig:usestudy_plot}.
-It can be observed that DiffBIR achieves the highest median score, and its upper quartile exceeds 3.
-This indicates that users tend to rank DiffBIR's results in the first place.
-The user study results again demonstrate that DiffBIR's visual results are superior to other methods, which aligns with its highest score on MANIQA.
+{\textbf{BSR on real-world datasets.}} We also provide the quantitative comparison on real-world datasets in Table \ref{tab:bsr_real}.
+It is observed that our DiffBIR ($s=0$) obtains the best scores across all metrics on both the widely used RealSRSet \cite{bsrgan} and our collected Real47.
+This demonstrates DiffBIR's superiority in handling challenging real-world scenarios compared to the baseline methods.
+As for visual comparison shown in Fig. \ref{fig:bsr_real}, DiffBIR is capable of producing sharper results than GAN-based methods, whose outputs tend to be over-smoothed.
+In contrast to diffusion-based methods, DiffBIR's restoration results are more realistic, such as the restored whiskers and lips, the pistil of flowers, texts, etc. More visual results can be found in Appendix.